wp-plugins/backwpup/readme.txt

 = FTP Warnings =
 Please deactivate passive mode and try it again.

+= Change Temp Folder =
+Create in Plugins folder of wordpress a file named '.backwpuptempfolder' with the temp Folder name in it.

 = Disable some destinations for backups =
 You can set the following in wp-config.php:
 <i>define('BACKWPUP_DESTS','S3,RSC,FTP,DROPBOX,MSAZURE,SUGARSYNC');</i>